NicolasGuilloux/chaplean-dto-handler-bundle/Doc/ParamConverter.md

 ### Pre-validation brefore data conversion

-To validation the raw input before any data conversion, use the assertions with the validation group `dto_raw_input_validation`.
+To validate the raw input before any data conversion, use the assertions with the validation group `dto_raw_input_validation`.

 ### Disable validation